Dinah Bons

 EUROPEAN

-HARDER FIGHTS
+FIGHT HARDER

-“The message that I am going to propagate is that the battle for LGBT rights is not nearly finished yet.
-Time and again we have to defend our rights at the local, national and international level.
-Because not every LGBT person has the same rights.
-“Bi-cultural LGBT people often have to fight harder to be able to hold their ground.
-There are also many stigmas and taboos within our community, resulting in loneliness and gloom.
-As an ambassador, I can try to break through prejudice by talking about it.
-That is an assignment that I set for myself. “
+"The message I am going to convey is that the fight for LGBT rights is far from over.
+Again and again we have to defend our rights at local, national and international level.Because not every LGBT person has the same rights."
+For example, healthcare is not easily accessible to everyone.
+"Bi-cultural LGBT people often have to fight harder to hold their own.
+Also, there are still many stigmas and taboos within our community resulting in loneliness and gloom.
+As an ambassador, I can try to break down prejudice by talking about it.
+That is a task I set myself."

 MURDERED

-Fightingly, Dinah says: “I think I will reach the goal if no more transgender people are killed because of their identity.”
-She could not have dreamed that she would become an ambassador.
-She secretly thought about it.
-“With that role and my politically committed message I can contribute to Pride Amsterdam.
-Because besides a party, the struggle and the work of activists and pink non-governmental organizations are important.
-These also shape the Pride. ” THEMEHer professional background has absolute added value.
-When we ask Dinah what the theme of “Remember the Past, create the Future” means, she immediately breaks loose: “Without knowledge about the struggle and the history of our community you cannot secure the future.
-It is important that everyone understands which stigmas and taboos have been broken.
-Nor can you understand the safety of vulnerable groups if you know nothing about that past.
-I gained my life experience in the eighties and nineties.
-But I am also in the middle of the present.
-Because you realize that the blows the AIDS epidemic has inflicted on the community, you can understand the fears but also the resilience of LGBT people.
+Her professional background has an absolute added value.
+When we ask Dinah what the theme 'Remember the Past, create the Future'means, she immediately bursts into action: "Without knowledge about the struggles and history of our community, you cannot fight the future.
+It is important for everyone to understand the stigmas and taboos that have been broken. you can't understand the safety of vulnerable groups either if you don't know anything about that past.
+I gained my life experience in the 1980s and 1990s.
+But I am also in the midst of the present.
+Realising the blows the AIDS epidemic has dealt to the community , you can understand the fears but also the resilience of LGBT people.

-Pride ambassadeur since 2019
+Pride ambassador since 2019